Cephalycion/2018S1_DM2198_Team_03/README.md

 Any changes made is subject to review.
 If you want to double check you can redownload the SP1 and see if the online version is identical to your computer's version.

-Don't worry if there are some differences in the Debug files.
-These files do not have to be same because each contributor has a different debugging history.
+Don't worry if there are no Debug files.
+These files are not needed for the code to work.

 Good luck have fun.